SPC Group

-In addition to Samlip General Food and Shany, SPC Group has market-leading franchise brands such as Paris Baguette (Bakery) and BR Korea (Donuts and Ice-cream) as subsidiaries.
-The company also has SPL, SPC Capital, Samlip GFS and Mildawon, to name a few, as subsidiary companies, further broadening business scope with overseas establishments in the United States, China, Vietnam, and Singapore.
+In addition to Samlip General Food and Shany, SPC Group has franchise brands such as Paris Baguette (Bakery) and BR Korea (Donuts and Ice Cream) as subsidiaries.
+The company also has SPL, SPC Capital, Samlip GFS, and Mildawon, to name a few, as the subsidiary companies, further broadening business scope with overseas establishments in the United States, China, Vietnam, and Singapore.